 Does South Carolina have state overtime laws that are different from federal law?

-South Carolina law does not address the issue of overtime payments.
-For that reason, only federal law applies in South Carolina.
+South Carolina law does not address the issue of overtime payments, so only federal overtime law applies in South Carolina.

 Does South Carolina have a minimum wage that is different from federal law?

 South Carolina law does not address the issue of minimum wage.
-The federal minimum wage of $7.25 applies in South Carolina.
+Therefore, the federal minimum wage of $7.25 per hour, or $2.13 per hour for tipped workers, applies in South Carolina.